 All of the Directors are independent and, subject to there being no conflicts of interest, all Board members are entitled to vote on the appointment of new directors.
 The Board annually reviews its size and structure, and is responsible for succession planning.
-The Board has, in the past, used an independent, specialist recruitment consultant to aid the recruitment process.

-The Board seeks to search for candidates and make appointments based on merit, against objective criteria and with due regard for the benefits of diversity on the Board.
-Details of the Board's commitment to diversity are set out on page 25.
+In accordance with the Board and Audit Committee Composites and Succession Plan, which is reviewed annually, the Board seeks to search for candidates and make appointments based on merit, against objective criteria and with due regard for the benefits of diversity on the Board.
+Details of the Board's commitment to diversity are set out on page 18.